wardis/wardis/README.md

 - ⚡ Fun fact: ...
 -->

-I build things on the web and share them online.
+I build things for the web and share them online.

 Check out my [blog](https://wardisoulaimana.com) for more information.